 Real Interest Rate

-Real Interest Rate considers the effect of the inflation rate gives actual or real interest rate.
-For the calculation of the Real Interest Rate deduction of the effect of the inflation rate happens from the nominal interest rate.
-Real Interest Rate in comparison to Nominal Interest Rate is more authentic in nature.
-The Real Interest Rate can be positive, negative or even zero (0), depending on the situation.
-If it is negative or 0, it is in the best interest of the investor to avoid such investments.
+Real Interest Rate considers the effect of the inflation rate giving actual or real interest rate.
+For the calculation of the Real Interest Rate deduction of, the effect of the inflation rate happens from the nominal interest rate.
+In comparison to Nominal Interest Rate, Real Interest Rate is more authentic in nature.
+Depending on the situation, the Real Interest Rate can be positive, it can be negative, or even zero (0).
+If it is negative or 0, it is in the investor’s best interest to avoid such investments.